 During your covered hospital stay, your doctor and the hospital staff will be working with you to prepare for the day when you will leave the hospital.
-They will also help arrange for care you may need after you leave.
+They will help arrange for care you may need after you leave.

-- The day you leave the hospital is called your "discharge date." - When your discharge date has been decided, your doctor or the hospital staff will let you know. - If you think you are being asked to leave the hospital too soon, you can ask for a longer hospital stay and your request will be considered.
-This section tells you how to ask.
+- The day you leave the hospital is called your discharge date. - When your discharge date is decided, your doctor or the hospital staff will tell you. - If you think you are being asked to leave the hospital too soon, you can ask for a longer hospital stay and your request will be considered.

-Section 6.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells you about your rights
+Section 6.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights

 Within two days of being admitted to the hospital, you will be given a written notice called An Important Message from Medicare about Your Rights.
 Everyone with Medicare gets a copy of this notice.
 If you do not get the notice from someone at the hospital (for example, a caseworker or nurse), ask any hospital employee for it.
-If you need help, please call Member Services or 1-800-MEDICARE (1-800-633- 4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).
+If you need help, please call Member Services or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).